 Each sensor and camera is individually priced if you build your own package, which has the potential to save you a lot of money in the long run.
 Cove also frequently has sales on equipment, which can allow you to build your ideal system for an even lower price.

 Cove's monthly monitoring costs range from $14.99-$34.99, depending on the level of professional monitoring you desire in your system.
-Cove can also be connected to Alexa, so you can control your home security system using your choice of personal digital assistant.
+Cove can also be connected to Alexa and Google Assistant, so you can control your home security system using simple voice commands.

 In today's world, just about everything we do is stored online: from our banking information to our work files, to our taxes, to our likes and dislikes on social media.
 We post updates about our lives, type away at work, and pay our bills and taxes all online.